Cedar waxwing: Digestion

 Cedar waxwings are a highly specialized frugivorous species, exhibiting almost full reliance on sugary fruits, unlike other fruit-eating passerines that exhibit only opportunistic frugivory when other food sources are in poor supply.
 Their efficient digestion of fruits containing simple sugars allows them to live on fruit alone, while other fruit-eating passerines found subsisting on fruit alone to be fatal.
 Reliance on primarily fruit alone occurs until fruit cessation in the spring when the birds start to feed on insects and flowers.
 In such cases, intestinal analysis revealed stomach contents of 84% fruit, 12% invertebrates, and 4% flowers, among 212 individuals involved in the study.

-Despite the advantage of frugivorous specialization, they did lose body mass when experimentally fed one fruit type alone (Viburnum opulus), but gained body mass when fed pollen-rich catkins as well (Populus deltoides).
-Many fleshy fruits are energy-rich.
-However, they are deficient in the nitrogen (protein) levels required by cedar waxwings (1.7%).
+Despite the advantage of frugivorous specialization, they did lose body mass when experimentally fed one fruit type alone (Viburnum opulus), but gained body mass when fed pollen-rich catkins, as well (Populus deltoides).
+Many fleshy fruits are energy-rich, but they are deficient in the protein levels required by cedar waxwings (1.7%).
 The nutrient deficit of sugary fruits alone is mitigated through flower and subsequent pollen consumption that is rich in protein.
-This response to food diversity illustrates the importance of multiple food sources in order to acquire the precise nutrients needed to maintain bodily metabolism.
+This response to food diversity illustrates the importance of multiple food sources to acquire the precise nutrients needed to maintain bodily metabolism.

-Even though waxwings displayed efficient rates of digestion, they also exhibited relatively quick passage rates that are indicative of their low utilization efficiency (36.5%), as fruit skins appeared undigested in feces.
-The low utilization efficiency of fruits digested by cedar waxwings not only indicates the necessity of consuming large quantities of fruits, but viable seeds found in feces also suggest the important role they may play in seed dispersal.
+Though waxwings displayed efficient rates of digestion, they also exhibited relatively quick passage rates that are indicative of their low use efficiency (36.5%), as fruit skins appeared undigested in feces.
+The low use efficiency of fruits digested by cedar waxwings not only indicates the necessity of consuming large quantities of fruits, but viable seeds found in feces also suggest the important role they may play in seed dispersal.

 The presence of seeds in feces is also indicative of the digestive limitations associated with eating seed-rich fruits, specifically fruits laden with smaller seeds that pass much more slowly through the digestive tract.
 A positive correlation between seed defecation and fruit consumption is seen as rates of ingestion increased only when rates of seed processing also increased.
-Studies have shown that when seeds were observed being regurgitated or expelled, activity and ingestion increased as opposed to when seeds were consumed and passed through the digestive tract, limiting further activity and foraging in which waxwings exhibited a period of "loafing" characterized by stretches of inactivity after a meal.
+When seeds were observed being regurgitated or expelled, activity and ingestion increased as opposed to when seeds were consumed and passed through the digestive tract, limiting further activity and foraging in which waxwings exhibited a period of "loafing" characterized by stretches of inactivity after a meal.
 This limitation of fruit processing poses potential issues for cedar waxwings observed consuming nutrient-poor fruits and their seeds, as the ingestion of seeds prevents them from increasing consumption efforts to mitigate this low-quality diet.

 Ingestion of seeds by cedar waxwings is alleviated via efficient rates of seed processing in which seeds are separated from and defecated before the pulp of the fruit.
 This allows them to still exhibit relatively high digestion efficiencies in spite of the gut processing limitations that are associated with eating seeds.
 The digestive strategies employed by these birds allow them to subsist on a predominately fruit-based diet.